MichaelO1993/PACBED-CNN/README.md

 https://cloud.tugraz.at/index.php/s/tZ3GQHTZDzWjCbz

 The data contains two systems (trained CNNs and simulated PACBEDs):
-  - TiO2 (ID-number: 0)
+  - Rutile (ID-number: 0)
-  - STO (ID-number: 1)
+  - Strontium titanate (ID-number: 1)

 The folder structure is generated by the PACBED simulation file.
 Every material system gets its own ID, saved in the Register.csv (also for models, if multiple models are trained for specific system, for example different convergence angles).
 The predictor only requires the ID-number.

-# Web API prototype

-To run the web API prototype:

-- Change into the `webapi` directory
-- `pip install -e .` to install the package and required dependencies (change to an appropriate Python virtual environment before)
-- run the server: `uvicorn pacbed_api:app --reload`
-- access the API docs at http://localhost:8000/docs/